Live ?!*@ Like a Suicide: Background

 "Reckless Life" is the opening track on the EP.
 It opens with Slash shouting "Hey fuckers!
 Suck on Guns N' fuckin' Roses!"
 This song was originally written by Hollywood Rose, which had included all the members of Guns N' Roses except Duff McKagan at one point or another.
 It was included in the Hollywood Rose compilation album The Roots of Guns N' Roses.

 "Nice Boys" is a cover of a song by Rose Tattoo.
-"Move to the City" features a horn section, and is the third track on the EP.
-"Mama Kin" is a cover of a song by Aerosmith, a band Guns N' Roses has cited as one of their major influences.
+"Move to the City" features a horn section and is also from the Hollywood Rose era.
+The fourth track on the EP is "Mama Kin" which is a cover of a song by Aerosmith, a band Guns N' Roses has cited as one of their major influences.

-One song considered for this EP was "Shadow of Your Love", which never made it onto the album, and later released on the "It’s So Easy/Mr. Brownstone" 12" single and the EP Live from the Jungle.
+One song considered for this EP was "Shadow of Your Love", which never made it onto the album, and later released on the "It’s So Easy/Mr. Brownstone" single and the Live from the Jungle EP.

 Artwork

 The front cover consists of a photograph of two of the band members, Duff McKagan and Axl Rose (from left to right), with an early Guns N' Roses logo, designed by Slash, overhead.
-The artwork from this EP is also featured in the G N' R Lies album artwork.